 A Social Media Marketing Triangle

-Social media in trade shows is a very effective marketing tool.
+Social media at trade shows is a very effective marketing tool.
 If you’re not involved in social media yet, you are likely a small or mid-sized business.
 Maybe you’ve avoided it because it seemed confusing, cost-prohibitive and time-consuming.
 The good news is that large corporations poured money into the research and development of ways to make a profit using social media and how best to use it as a marketing tool.
 You get the benefit of their experience… and expenditures.
 There’s a lot to learn from observing the tactics larger companies are using.
 You can also use the principles they’ve discovered to your own benefit.